-1963 AEC Reliance
+#52 - 1963 AEC Reliance

 The bus is a 1963 AEC Reliance with Denning body, built for Greyhound to operate primarily the Toowoomba to Brisbane service.
 Later years saw the coach operate for Parlorcars in Victoria and Centralian Tours before being purchased by Dennis Maxwell from Wilmot.
-Dennis, and wife Janette, were operating extended tours across Tasmania for numerous school groups, the Tasmanian tourism arm Tasbureau and the service run between Devonport and Cradle Mountain - a service they operated for over 50yrs.
-The bus was ahead of it's time, with jet-air conditioning, air brakes, air suspension, and enough power to tame the Tassie mountains.
+Dennis, and wife Jeanette, were operating extended tours across Tasmania for numerous school groups, Tasmanian Government's Tasbureau and the service run between Devonport and Cradle Mountain - a service they operated for close to 50yrs.
+The bus was ahead of it's time, with jet-air conditioning, air brakes, air suspension, and "enough power to tame the Tassie mountains" in Dennis' words.

-Dennis Maxwell, operated the coach from 1974 when he purchased from Centralian Tours, right up to 1993 before upgrading.
-From then, the vehicle has sat on his property at Lilaco (near Devonport) before he kindly donated the bus to the Tasmanian Bus & Coach Society for preservation and restoration.
+Dennis Maxwell, operated the coach from 1974 - 1992, obtained from Centralian Tours when they went broke (for monies owed), before upgrading.
+From there, the vehicle sat on his property at Lilaco (near Devonport) before he kindly donated the bus to the Tasmanian Bus & Coach Society for preservation and restoration.

-Once completed, this coach will be our pride & joy, because of it's rareness, being the only one of it's kind left in Australia.The Society hope to register the coach, and offer trips around Hobart, as it did all those years ago, but also display the coach here in Tasmania at numerous shows and possibly mainland displays, giving the community a chance to see how things were years ago.
+This was the start of a painstaking 4yrs, to resurrect this beautiful coach (see Restoration Page for full story).
+Now completed, this coach is our pride & joy, because of it's rareness, being the only one of it's kind left in Australia.
+In time, the Society hope to register the coach, and offer trips around the state for members, but also display the coach across Tasmania at numerous truck/car shows and possibly mainland displays, giving the whole Tasmanian community an opportunity to see how tourists travelled years ago.

-The Maxwell's are renown across the NW Coast of Tasmania and have contributed extensively to the bus industy in our state, giving a lot of his time for free, assisting community groups and servicing one of the most beautiful areas of Tasmania for over 50yrs.
+The Maxwell's are renown across the NW Coast of Tasmania and have contributed extensively to the bus industry in our state, giving a lot of his time for free, assisting community groups and servicing one of the most beautiful areas of Tasmania for over 50yrs.

 Chassis: AEC Reliance

-Engine: AEC AH690
+Engine: Originally AEC 570

-Cylinders: Flat 6, in line
+Cylinders: 6 in line